-22. Term of Plan.
+- 22. Term of Plan.
 The Plan shall become effective upon the earlier to occur of its adoption by the Board or its approval by the stockholders of the Company.
-It shall continue in effect until terminated pursuant to Section 19.

-23. Automatic Transfer to Low Price Offering Period.
-To the extent permitted by any applicable laws, regulations, or stock exchange rules if the Fair Market Value of the Common Stock on any Purchase Date in an Offering Period is lower than the Fair Market Value of the Common Stock on the Enrollment Date of such Offering Period, then all participants in such Offering Period shall be automatically withdrawn from such Offering Period and the current Offering Period shall automatically terminate after such purchase of shares on the Purchase Date.
+It shall continue in effect until terminated pursuant to Section 19. - 23.
+Automatic Transfer to Low Price Offering Period.
+To the extent permitted by any applicable laws, regulations, or stock exchange rules if the Fair Market Value of the Common Stock on any Purchase Date in an Offering Period is lower than the Fair Market Value of the Common Stock on the Enrollment Date of such Offering Period, then all participants in such Offering Period shall be automatically withdrawn from such Offering Period immediately after the exercise of their purchase right on such Purchase Date and automatically re-enrolled in the immediately following Offering Period and the current Offering Period shall automatically terminate after such purchase of shares on the Purchase Date.
 The Administrator may shorten the duration of such new Offering Period within five (5) business days following the start date of such new Offering Period.